XYOracleNetwork-v1/sdk-core-kotlin/sample/README.md

   }
 ```

-Here we are using setting the `textView.text` to the `hash` when the UI is ready for it.
-You should recognize the `textView` from the `activity_main.xml` file.
+Here we are using setting the `bwHashTextView.text` to the `hash` when the UI is ready for it.
+You should recognize the `bwHashTextView` from the `activity_main.xml` file.

 ```kotlin
 private fun originChainCreator() : XyoOriginChainCreator {